Paul Jones (singer): 2000s and onwards

 In 2009, he issued Starting All Over Again on Continental Record Services (aka CRS) in Europe and Collectors' Choice in the US.
-It was produced by Carla Olson in Los Angeles and features Eric Clapton, Jake Andrews, Ernie Watts, Percy Sledge, Alvino Bennett, Tony Marsico, Michael Thompson, Tom Morgan Jr., Oren Waters and Luther Waters.
+It was produced by Carla Olson in Los Angeles and features Eric Clapton, Jake Andrews, Ernie Watts, Percy Sledge, Tony Marsico, Michael Thompson and Oren Waters.

 On 4 May 2009, Jones and his harmonica featured in a song during a concert by Joe Bonamassa at the Royal Albert Hall in London.
 That same month Jones featured, playing harmonica, on the release of "I'm Your Kingpin" by Nick Vernier Band.
 In 2010 he featured on two versions of "You’re Wrong" from Nick Vernier Band's Sessions album.

 In 2013, 2014, and 2016, the Manfreds toured to promote a new Manfred Mann compilation album.

 In 2015 he released an album Suddenly I Like It, also produced by Carla Olson.
 Special guests on this album included Joe Bonamassa and Jools Holland.